FAQs

 The vast majority of personal injury claims are settled without the need to go to court.
 There are however some occasions where a suitable settlement cannot be agreed with the Defendant, and those claims need to go to Court so that a Judge can make a decision about them.

 Q10.
-What information will I need to provide to my solicitor at the first appointment?
+What information will I need to provide to my solicitor when I first contact them?

-As well as a full description of your accident and details of the people involved, your solicitor will need details of any legal expenses insurance you may have, the injuries that you have suffered, treatment you have had so far and any future treatment that has been recommended, and expenses you have had to pay out as a result of your accident.
-Do also bring with you any paperwork you have which relates to any of those areas.
+As well as a full description of your accident and details of the people involved, your solicitor will need details of any legal expenses insurance you may have, the injuries that you have suffered, treatment you have had so far and any future treatment that has been recommended, and expenses you have had to pay out, or money you have lost, as a result of your accident.
+Your solicitor will probably ask to see any paperwork you have which relates to any of those areas.

 FAQs Secondary victims in Personal Injury claims